This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 10. Coffee and Cake at 2 Tarts, New Braunfels

 The girls and I started our day exploring together with coffee and cake at 2Tarts.

-I’m starting to drink more black coffee as I find mostly it’s difficult to get a good latte – I take far less risks and, unless I can work out from reviews that it will be a professional barista made espresso like I could from Kona Kona below, then I go black.
+I’m starting to drink more black coffee as I find mostly it’s difficult to get a good latte – I take far fewer risks and unless I can work out from reviews that it will be a professional barista-made espresso like I could from Kona Kona below, then I go black.

 I’m glad I did.

 It was a premium drip coffee and bloody delicious.
 Made me think black coffee is the way to go from now on.
 It’s definitely much cheaper and better for the waistline.